homan-uppu/writing/2-Essays/Fear equality.md

 ...

-Similarly, a young person who wants to join a great company so that they can become great at their craft should fear companies in which there is great equality between employees.
+A young person who wants to join a great company so that they can become great at their craft should fear companies in which there is great equality between employees.
 I often hear people coming back from interviews claiming "wow, everyone there seems great at what they do!", and end up joining the company.
 This was a great heuristic when we had less leverage (meaning the world was less asymmetric and there wasn't as great of a difference between great players), but is incredibly dangerous today.

 A prospective employee with the right intuition would be paranoid about understanding whether the company is truly equal internally, or they're just saying they are.
 Of course, all companies (even the great ones) will claim they are equal internally because it's not culturally acceptable yet to claim that they aren't, but not uncovering the true inequality internally will lead a prospective employee to make incredibly suboptimal decisions.